utiko/Applozic-iOS-SDK/ADVANCED-DOC.md

 ```

-Below are additional APIs for contact load, update and delete and requires a ALContact object or array of ALContact objects.
+Below are additional APIs for contact load, update, delete and requires a ALContact object or array of ALContact objects.

 ** Objective - C **
 ```